 There are many definitions out there on street food and what it is.
 In addition, most people have their own opinion or interpretation on how to understand the expression.
-I have received many emails with questions on how to define street food.
+I have received many emails with questions on how to define street food, first off let’s just say these aren’t establishments, and not the type of food vendors that would benefit from a restaurant kiosk either.
 The questions are good because it really isn’t easy.
 And there are some national differences around the concept of street food as well – it’s just not the same in Bangkok as it will be in Kuala Lumpur due to cultural and historic issues.
-So let me therefore try to give some understanding to the issue and how it’s applied at StreetsideBangkok, with a few examples to follow.
+However, street food is still the most authentic area to get food in each country where according to blog sites like Casa De Rosie trying this cultural food is one of the most important reasons why people should be traveling more.
+So let me, therefore, try to give some understanding to the issue and how it’s applied at StreetsideBangkok, with a few examples to follow.

 Please be aware that this article is not about a specific dish, vendor or area.
 It has a theoretical focus on what street food is and isn’t.